leanne63/redandblack/readme.txt

 == Copyright ==

-Red and Black for WordPress, Copyright 2015 LeAnne Lis Red and Black is distributed under the terms of the GNU GPL
+RedAndBlack for WordPress, Copyright 2015 LeAnne Lis RedAndBlack is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by